 Whenever removing limbs greater than 1 inch in diameter, use the three-cut method to avoid tearing bark.
 First, about 12 inches from the trunk, cut halfway through the limb from the underside.
 Second, about 1 inch past the first cut, cut through the limb from the top side.
 The limb's weight will cause it to break between the two cuts.
 Make the third cut outside the branch collar, as described earlier.
 Use a handsaw to provide greater control.

-Don't coat pruning cuts with tree paint or wound dressing,
+Don't coat pruning cuts with tree paint or wound dressing.
+Coatings won't prevent decay or promote wound closure, but may actually prevent wounds from healing.